CompileMyLife/Global-History-Predictor-with-Index-Selection-SimpleScalar/README.md

 # Global History Predictor with Index Selection in SimpleScalar
 An implementation of `gselect` branch predictor for the SimpleScalar simulator.
 ## Features
 A cost effective (in terms of footprint) global branch predictor that competes with its counterpart `gshare`.
 The benchmark analysis is automated by the `run.py` script under Debian Linux machines.
-However some setup is required to allow this to work.
+Please refer to the documents found in `docs/` for more information.
+Some setup is required to run the simulator.
 ## How To
 The library modules are defined in the `requirements.txt`.
 To get started, setup your environment:
 ```console